Vancouver man gets 6 years in shooting death of friend

 During Tuesday's hearing, a victim advocate read three statements written by Miller's loved ones.

 Miller's then-girlfriend told the court that his death could have been avoided.
-She said the people who were present on the night of this death were not true friends.
+She said the people who were present on the night of his death were not true friends.

 "Dayton (Miller) was a better friend to them than they ever were to him, and I know they all would throw him under the bus to make it seem like they are blame free," she wrote.